 This streamer is big and heavy so it pushes a lot of water – you’ll probably want to run a slightly heavier setup with this fly.
 But if you do, this fly can and will produce the Brook Trout.

-The Slumpbusters imitates a Dragonfly Nymph.
-Dragonfly Nymphs are little nuggets of joy for a Brook Trout.
+The Slumpbusters imitates a Dragonfly Nymph and Dragonfly Nymphs are meals that Brook Trout love to feast on.

 Most Popular Nymphs For Brook Trout